Leeds Trinity University: History

 After the merger in 1980, the college was forced to justify courses deemed uneconomical.
 Consequently, course content was modified and efforts made to increase student numbers without diluting the college's Catholic identity.
 However, cuts still forced the closure of the Linguistic and Arts departments, with the Music, Science and Drama departments eventually meeting the same fate.
 Despite this student numbers gradually increased over the remainder of the decade.

 During the 1990s Trinity & All Saints once again found itself in challenging circumstances.
 It faced increased competition from newer universities such as Lincoln, Huddersfield, and Leeds Metropolitan – all of which had been granted university status in 1992.
 On top of this, the government of John Major had continued a policy of spending reductions on smaller university colleges.
 Nonetheless, academic provision was able to expand, particularly in Communications and Media, and by 1998 the college numbered nearly 2,000 undergraduates and 250 postgraduates.

 In 1991 Leeds Trinity was designated a college of the University of Leeds, and established a formal accreditation agreement with the university in 2001.
 In 2009 Leeds Trinity gained taught degree awarding powers from the Privy Council, and became a university college with the right to award its own degrees.
 In 2011 students at the new university college held the longest running sit-in in the country as a protest against the national increase in tuition fees.

 In November 2012, following the government's announcement that the qualifying threshold for university title will be lowered from 4,000 to 1,000 students, it was announced that it would be recommended to the Privy Council that 10 institutions, including Leeds Trinity, should be granted university status.
 The change of title was made in December 2012.
 In 2016 Leeds Trinity marked its 50th anniversary by holding a Mass at Westminster Cathedral.
 A series of high-profile guest lectures was announced.
 Among them was Nobel Peace Prize winner Mairead Maguire, who delivered a talk about her experiences during The Troubles.

 Campus and facilities

-Leeds Trinity is a campus university off Brownberrie Lane in Horsforth, close to the village of Rawdon.
-The campus is 6 miles (10 km) from Leeds city centre.
+Leeds Trinity is a campus university located off Brownberrie Lane in Horsforth, close to the village of Rawdon, with an additional campus in Leeds city centre.
+The main campus is 6 miles (10 km) from the city centre.
 Horsforth railway station is a 15-minute walk away, and trains into Leeds city centre also take 15 minutes.
+The city centre campus is just a few minutes' walk from Leeds railway station.

 In 2009–10 the campus underwent major developments and refurbishment, most notable being the new student accommodation block All Saints Court, with 198 bedrooms.

 Accommodation

 There are eight Halls of Residence on campus at Leeds Trinity.
-These include All Saints Court, which is a £6m development of 198 bedrooms with ensuite and self-catered facilities that was opened in September 2010.
+These include All Saints Court, which is a £6m development of 198 bedrooms with ensuite and self-catering facilities that was opened in September 2010.